eos7l/a4-creativecoding/README.md

 - Tooltip: there might be a slight delay but it is there.
 - Linked views on hover, also there is a caption being live-updated based on hovering.
 - Documentation tab can be triggered to be reopened.
-- A third visualization that allows zooming in AND out, thanks to brushing.
+- A third visualization that allows zooming in, thanks to brushing.
+- A reset button to zoom out from the third visualization.
 (PS: I confirmed with Noelle that zoom in and zoom out count as 2 separate control parameters)
-- A reset button to zoom out from the third visualization.
+-

 ### Linter: